earthly/website/blog/_posts/2023-06-29-a-developer-guide-to-git-lfs.md

  - LFS
  - Storage
  - Large Files
+excerpt: "Learn how to use Git LFS (Large File Storage) to efficiently manage large files in your Git repository.
+Git LFS replaces large files with text pointers, improving performance and collaboration for developers working with multimedia content, datasets, and more."
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and, therefore, faster.
 This article explains how to use Git LFS.
 If you are doing things at the command line you might like [Earthly](https://earthly.dev/).
 It's a pretty great open-source build tool.**